smdogroup/flume/joss/paper.md

 \normalsize

 The _Analysis_ classes that define the design variables and compute the constraint function are similar in structure to the one above.
-Next, the section below outlines how the user sets up a _System_ and performs an optimization by utilizing the _FlumeSciPyInterface_.
+Next, the section below outlines how the user sets up a _System_ and performs an optimization by utilizing the _FlumeScipyInterface_.
 Again, a few salient points are enumerated regarding the code's structure and syntax.

 - Instances for the _RosenbrockDVs_, _Rosenbrock_ and _RosenbrockConstraint_ objects are each constructed.
 Here, the instance for _RosenbrockDVs_ is passed as a sub-analysis to the _Rosenbrock_ and _RosenbrockConstraint_ objects during construction, which establishes a connection between the _State_ objects for _x_ and _y_.
 This ensures that the same values are used when computing the objective and constraint functions, and provides paths that trace back to the same set of design variables.
 - The _System_ is constructed, where the top-level analyses are provided as a list.
 Effectively, this list defines the _Analysis_ objects that are responsible for computing the objective and constraints for the optimization problem.
 Any sub-analyses are not required to be provided here, as this information is encoded within the object construction for the top-level analyses.
-- The design variables, objective, and constraints are all declared for the _System_, which is stored and accessed when defining the optimization problem.
-Here, these quantities are declared by using the global names, which are given by _obj_name.local_name_.
+- The design variables, objective, and constraints are all declared for the _System_, which are stored and accessed when defining the optimization problem.
+Here, these quantities are declared by using the global names, which are given by `obj_name.local_name`.
 The user can also provide information for design variable bounds and constraint direction and right-hand side values.
 - Finally, in this example, the _FlumeScipyInterface_ is utilized to formulate an optimization problem using the design variable, objective, and constraints declared for the _System_.
-This interface internally wraps SciPy's optimize minimize function, and the method and options can be controlled by the user.
+This interface internally wraps SciPy optimize's `minimize` function, and the method and options can be controlled by the user.

 \small